cioccarellia/infixspascli/README.md

 # Infix SPAS CLI (With LaTeX notation)
-This project is a Kotlin CLI used to access the [SPAS web APIs](https://webspass.spass-prover.org/) using Kotlin idiomatic and modern language features, while simultaneously mapping kotlin functions to match LaTeX actual operator naming conventions.
+This project is a Kotlin CLI used to access the [SPAS web APIs](https://webspass.spass-prover.org/) using Kotlin idiomatic and modern language features, while simultaneously mapping functions to match LaTeX actual operator naming conventions.

 This repository includes: